The Order of the Pelican in the Kingdom of Lochac

 (Queen puts medallion/chain/collar around Candidate's neck.)

-King: Let be robed as befits [his / her] new estate.
+King: Let (name) be robed as befits [his / her] new estate.

-(The newest Member of the Order comes forward wearing or carrying the "Kingdom" cloak, and gives it to the Attendant, who stands and places it on the Candidate.)
+(The newest Member of the Order comes forward wearing or carrying the "Kingdom" cloak, and gives it to the Attendant, who stands and places it on the Candidate.
+Or the Candidate may be robed by someone they choose along with a representative of the Order.)

 King: (The King takes both the new Pelican's hands in His own and raises him/her up.)